 Human Services students have additional responsibilities, imposed by the standards of the profession and the need to ensure client safety during the educational process.
-Human Services students must, therefore, adhere to the standards as set forth in the National Organization for Human Services Education.
-Substance Use Disorder counseling students will also comply with the IAODAPCA Code of Ethics.
+Human Services students must adhere to the standards as set forth in the ICB Code of Ethics.